A leisurely walking tour along Japan's greatest thoroughfare in central Japan alongside the Pacific Ocean coast.

 In the Edo Period, Hakone was also known for its sekisho barrier station, a checkpoint that controlled passage along the old highway; a place to be feared by travellers lacking the appropriate credentials.
 We visit the reconstructed sekisho and associated excellent museum before journeying on to Mishima.

-After checking into our hotel accommodation, we venture out into town for dinner at a local izakaya restaurant, where the large and varied menu caters to everyone's tastes.
+After checking into our hotel accommodation, we venture out into town for dinner at a popular local restaurant.

 Meals: Breakfast & dinner provided.